Positive curvature, torus symmetry, and matroids: Systole bounds for graphs of small Betti number

 Taking the maximum over $\lambda$ yields $\sys(G) \leq \sys(G_+)$.
 Note that $G_+$ has the same Betti number as $G$ and that it either has smaller maximum degree or a smaller number of vertices with maximum degree.
 By iterating, the claim holds.

 Finally, a $3$-connected, cubic graph is easily seen to have girth at least two for $b = 2$ and girth at least three for $b \geq 3$. \end{proof}

 By Lemma \ref{lem:ReductionToCubic-systole}, it suffices for $b \geq 2$ to prove our systole bounds for $3$-connected, cubic graphs $G$.
+Our proof strategy will be by induction over the Betti number, and we implicitly assume throughout this section that the theorem holds for all smaller Betti numbers.
 The following two lemmas give strong recursive estimates on the systole as a function of the Betti number.
 The first considers the case of small girth.

 \begin{lemma}[Small cycle estimate] Let $G$ be a three-connected graph with Betti number $b \geq 2$.
 If $G$ contains a cycle $C$ of length $g \geq 1$, then

 for all $1 \leq h \leq \min(g,b-1)$. \end{lemma}